Seán T. O'Kelly: Active in Sinn Féin

 He went to work almost immediately for Arthur Griffith, at the Gaelic League on the organization's administration papers.
 He came to Griffith's notice the previous years joining the Irish Republican Brotherhood as a member of the esoteric Bartholomew Teeling Circle from 1901.
 O'Kelly joined Sinn Féin, then a small dual-monarchist, capitalist party, immediately at its inception in 1905, as one of its founders.
 He became a joint-honorary secretary of the movement from 1908, remaining in the post until 1925.
 In 1906, he was elected to Dublin Corporation, and retained the seat for the Inns Quay Ward until 1924.
-One acolyte campaigner was Thomas Kelly, who joined him in pressing the government for improved municipal drainage schemes for Dublin's slums.
+One acolyte campaigner was Thomas Kelly, who joined him in pressing the government for improved municipal drainage schemes for the Dublin slums.

-Like Father Michael O'Flanagan, O'Kelly was chosen to make an Irish language address to the Pope Pius X, in 1908.
+Like Father Michael O'Flanagan, O'Kelly was chosen to make an Irish language address to Pope Pius X, in 1908.
 Both men were bilingual party members promoting Irish culture.
 O'Kelly was one of the establishing members of the Irish Volunteers in 1913.
 In August 1914, he agitated to suppress the landing of arms at Kilcoole, County Wicklow.

 In March 1915, O'Kelly went to New York City, to inform Clan Na Gael of the plans for a rising in Dublin by the IRB.